Share and Spread the love

 The time you’ll need to farm the mealworms that your chickens can eat will vary depending on several factors.

-During the summer, this process may take about 8 – 10 weeks, on average.
+During the summer, this process typically takes 8-10 weeks, on average.
 However, in winter, when the temperatures are lower, it may take up to 5 months.

 The number of mealworms you begin with will also influence the growth speed of the colony.
 Finally, humidity and temperature levels inside the container where you keep your mealworms also play a role.